The Stigma of Counselling

 - My counsellor is a powerful part of my "taking care of Amy toolbox".
 I would so love for everyone to have the support and encouragement of a person who plays a role like this in their lives.

 MAINTENANCE: I've found that seeing my counsellor regularly, whether I feel like I "need" to talk to him or not, has been one of the best tools for me.
 This way, I'm more checked in instead of waiting until I've checked out and feel like I'm crawling back shamefully off track, to check back in.
 My work with him is maintenance and self-care and for me, I feel better when I see him whether my beloved mind "thinks" it's "necessary" or not.
-Sometimes I feel emotional, sometimes I'm completely unaware of my $#!+ but I am deeply grateful that I've taken a step to connect with a professional to guide me back home to beautiful me.
+Sometimes I feel emotional, sometimes I'm completely unaware of my $#!+ and always I am grateful that I've taken a step to connect with a professional to guide me back home to myself.
 It's where I belong.
 Home to Me.

 - Amy Reedman